axd6044-sketch/Bioinformatics-course-projects/Week02/README.md

 ```
 23

-# It matches with the expectation of the organism whose diploid chromosome number is 46.
+# Interpretation :It matches with the expectation of the organism whose diploid chromosome number is 46.
 # While parsing the annotation file Anabas_testudineus.fAnaTes1.3.115.gff3, I noticed that the ##sequence-region metadata declares only 23 chromosomes:1–19, 21–24 There is no line for chromosome 20.
 ```
 ## 6.How many features does the file contain?